dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > **Warning:** The `master` branch will be deleted during this step!

-> **Warning:** This step will re-trigger all PR builds on all PRs opened against master.
+> **Warning:** This step will retrigger all PR builds on all PRs opened against master.
 If there is a large number of PRs (50+), please consider removing the branch trigger and then continuing here.

 1. Navigate to your repository: `https://github.com/dotnet/[REPO NAME]`
 2. In case you don't see settings tab, you don't have sufficient permissions and won't be able to proceed (please check the [prerequisites](#prerequisites))